Housemaster Mr CJA Terry

 I am very proud to be the Housemaster of Collingwood House, it is a great House and a wonderful place to live, work and learn.

-I am married to Emily, who is a primary school teacher and we have 2 girls, Katie and Jessica.
+I am married to Emily, who is a primary school teacher and we have 2 girls, Katie who is 8 and Jessica who is 4.
 Outside of school I have a wide range of interests from music and art, to sport and in particular rugby.
 I am founder and Chairman of the Independent Schools Rugby Football Club (The Lambs).

 Collingwood is a purposeful house: we seek to challenge and enable all the boys to reach their potential in mind, body and spirit - a healthy mind in a healthy body no less.

 To achieve this, a high level of expectations and standard of discipline are the cornerstones of the house ethos.
 It is formed through the development of the basic traits of honour, duty, courage and pride.
 It is characterised by attitudes of loyalty, trust, courtesy, high morale and esprit de corps.
 Since group discipline must begin with self-discipline, it is natural that emphasis is placed on personal habits of neatness, promptness and a civilised bearing.

 In Collingwood, we are not to be satisfied with mediocrity of effort, rather we seek excellence in all that we do, whether that is in our appearance, competing on the sports field, performing in music or arts or working in the classroom.
 Collingwood has an outstanding and unparalleled record at RHS in these areas.
 We also seek the very best in our relationships within our community through respect and compassion for one another.

 Collingwood strives to be an inclusive community.
 We maintain strong connections with its students, staff, parents, alumni, and friends so individuals are inextricably connected in a seamless web.
 The philosophy of promoting the personal development of the pupils is shared by all members of the house team, parents and indeed by the pupils themselves.